Ending your tenancy

 You must normally get the agreement of your landlord and the other tenants to give notice to end your fixed term joint tenancy.
 If you end your tenancy it ends for everyone.

 If your fixed term joint tenancy has a break clause you have to get all the tenants to agree to end the tenancy, unless your agreement says otherwise.

 If you have a periodic joint tenancy you can give notice to end your tenancy without the agreement of the other tenants - unless your tenancy agreement says otherwise.
 It's important to be aware that if you end your tenancy it ends for everyone.

 Contact your nearest Citizens Advice for help if you want to end a joint tenancy.

-You should give notice by writing a letter to your landlord.
+Check if your tenancy agreement says anything about how you should give notice.
+If it doesn’t say anything, give notice by writing a letter to your landlord.

 You can find your landlord's address on your tenancy agreement or your rent book.
 Ask your landlord for their details if you can’t find them - they have to give you the information.

 If you rent from a letting agent ask them to give you your landlord details if you can't find them.

 Contact your nearest Citizens Advice if you can't get your landlord's address details.